 CLASSIFICATION NO. 103

-Under supervision, a Deputy Sheriff may be assigned to the Patrol, Civil or Records Divisions.
-Patrol Deputy, to enforce laws and ordinances; to investigate complaints and conduct investigations: Civil Deputy, to serve civil papers; to seize property and conduct sales; Records Supervisor, to maintain and supervise central criminal and related files; and to do other work as required.
+Under general supervision, to enforce laws and ordinances; to investigate complaints and conduct investigations; to serve civil papers; to seize property ; to review and correct reports and provide l assistance to investigators; and to do other work as required.

 Duties may include but are not limited to the following:

-- Patrols County roads, highways, business and residential areas; enforces traffic and criminal codes; patrols rivers and lakes in patrol boat enforcing water safety codes; checks property security; investigates road and safety hazards; investigates livestock complaints; conducts drug and vice investigations; operates related police equipment including patrol vehicles, electronic equipment and firearms.
+- Patrols County streets, roads, highways, business/residential areas, and bodies of water; enforces traffic and criminal codes and laws; patrols rivers and lakes enforcing water safety codes; checks property security; investigates road and safety hazards; investigates livestock complaints; conducts drug and vice investigations; operates related police equipment including patrol vehicles, electronic equipment and firearms.

-- Conducts investigations of reported criminal activity; responds to citizen complaints; gathers and processes crime scene evidence and takes latent fingerprints for use in court; interviews and takes statements from victims, witnesses and offenders; investigates traffic accidents; determines circumstances, takes statements, performs first aid, calls ambulances and tow trucks; conducts investigations of reported civil disturbances and other calls for assistance such as family disturbances, public disturbances, animal control and lost persons.
+- Conducts investigations of reported criminal activity; interrogate suspects; responds to citizen complaints; gathers and processes crime scene evidence and takes latent fingerprints for use in court; interviews and takes statements from victims, witnesses and offenders; investigates traffic accidents; attempts to determine cause, takes statements, performs first aid; conducts investigations of reported disturbances and other calls for assistance.

-- Makes arrests and transports offenders to jail; transports prisoners and patients under custody to institutions and courts; books prisoners.
+- Makes arrests and transports offenders to jail; transports inmates and patients under custody to institutions and courts; books offenders; extradites inmates.

-- Prepares reports of investigated disturbances, crimes, accidents, traffic enforcement for departmental, court and state use; maintains accurate records of law enforcement activities performed on duty; appears in court as a witness.
+- Prepares reports of investigated disturbances, crimes, accidents, traffic enforcement for office, court and state use; maintains accurate records of law enforcement activities performed on duty; appears in court as a witness.

-- Serves civil papers according to standard legal processes from the courts for the following actions: summonses or complaints, executions and garnishments, notices of small claims, orders, citations or petitions, motions and affidavits, juvenile summons and subpoenas, subpoenas and miscellaneous papers; takes personal property into possession; posts notice of sale; conducts sales of personal property by auction; records and documents all papers served; keeps log of all actions; provides courthouse security ; assists in the transportation of prisoners.
+- Civil Deputies serve civil papers according to legal processes from the courts for the following actions: summonses or complaints, executions and garnishments, notices of small claims, orders, citations or petitions, motions and affidavits, summons and subpoenas, warrants and miscellaneous papers; takes personal property into possession; posts notice of sale; conducts sales of personal property by auction; records and documents all papers served; keeps log of all actions; provides courthouse security ; assists in the transportation of prisoners.

 REQUIRED KNOWLEDGE AND SKILLS

-Considerable knowledge of: State and County criminal and traffic laws; police methods and procedures; laws governing arrest, search and seizure, criminal justice system, including courtroom testimony; police investigative procedures and techniques.
+Thorough knowledge of: Federal, State and County criminal, traffic and marine laws; police methods and procedures; laws governing arrest, search and seizure, use of force, criminal justice system, including courtroom testimony; police investigative procedures and techniques.

-Skill to: Properly utilize police equipment and techniques including firearms and restraining devices; conduct investigations, collect, evaluate and analyze facts and draw correct conclusions; drive an automobile in various weather conditions and in high speed pursuits; understand and follow oral and written orders including County and Sheriff's Office policies and procedures; deal with the public both tactfully and firmly; establish and maintain cooperative working relationships with the public, co-workers, and a variety of other criminal justice officials and personnel; think clearly and perform effectively in stressful or emergency situations; maintain accurate and complete records; establish and maintain effective working relationships; communicate effectively, both orally and in writing with a wide range of individuals; maintain accurate and complete records.
+Skill to: Properly use police equipment and techniques including firearms and restraining devices; conduct investigations; collect, evaluate and analyze facts and draw correct conclusions; operate automobile in various weather conditions and in adverse conditions; understand and follow oral and written orders including County and Sheriff's Office policies and procedures; deal with the public both tactfully and firmly; establish and maintain cooperative working relationships with the public, co-workers, and a variety of other criminal justice officials and personnel; think clearly and perform effectively in stressful or emergency situations; use a computer to enter data, write narratives and reports, and conduct research; communicate effectively, both orally and in writing with a wide range of individuals; maintain accurate and complete records.

-Must be certifiable as a police officer by the Board on Public Safety Standards and Training (DPSST) or by another state within the last five years and have completed eighteen (18) months law enforcement experience as a uniformed civilian peace officer.
+Must be currently certified as a Basic Police Officer by the Oregon Department of Public Safety Standards and Training (DPSST) or by another state within the last five years and have completed 18 months law enforcement experience as a uniformed civilian peace officer.

 MINIMUM RECRUITING STANDARDS